maggnus/algos/README.md

 Installation
 ---------------

-This project is written on Play Framework 2.5 with Scala and required minimum **JavaSDK 8** library
+This project is written on Play Framework 2.5 with Scala and required minimum **Java 8 (JDK)** library

     $ java -version
     java version "1.8.0_25"